CMeeg/nextjs-aca/README.md

 ### Azure DevOps Pipelines

-You need to manually create a pipeline in Azure DevOps - the presence of the `.azdo/pipelines/azure-dev.yml` file is not enough - you will need to:
+You need to manually create a pipeline in Azure DevOps - the presence of the `.azdo/pipelines/azure-dev.yml` file is not enough by itself - you will need to:

 1. [Create the Pipeline](#create-the-pipeline)
 2. [Setup permissions](#setup-permissions) to allow the Pipeline to create resources in your Azure subscription